• From 2014 to 2019 helped 589 California exporters with a value of $9 billion.

-- 75% of exporters helped in California in 2016 were small businesses.
+• More than 80% of exporters helped in California in 2018 were small businesses.

-- In the last decade, Ex-Im has supported more than 1.7 million American jobs in all 50 states.
+• In the last decade, Ex-Im has supported more than 1.8 million U.S. jobs in all 50 states.

 The Export-Import Bank of the United States (Ex-Im Bank) is the official credit export agency of the United States.
 The Ex-Im Bank’s mission is to assist in financing the export of U.S. goods and services to international markets.
 The bank enables U.S. companies—large and small—to turn export opportunities into real sales that help to maintain and create U.S. jobs and contribute to a stronger national economy.